ibm-cloud-docs/BlockStorage/faqs.md

    - [Mapping LUNS on Microsoft Windows](/docs/BlockStorage?topic=BlockStorage-mountingWindows)
    - [Verifying MPIO on MS Windows](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows)

 On rare occasions, a LUN is provisioned and attached while the second path is down.
 In such instances, the host might see one single path when the discovery scan is run.
 If you encounter this phenomenon, check the [{{site.data.keyword.cloud}} status page](/status?component=block-storage&selected=status){: external} to see whether an event might be impacting your host's ability to access the storage.
-If no events are reported, perform the discovery scan again to ensure that all paths are properly discovered.
+If no events are reported, perform the discovery scan again to make sure that all paths are properly discovered.
 If an event is in progress, the storage can be attached with a single path.
 However, it's essential that paths are rescanned after the event is completed.
 If both paths are not discovered after the rescan, [create a support case](/unifiedsupport/cases/add){: external} so it can be properly investigated.

 ## I expanded the volume size of my {{site.data.keyword.blockstorageshort}} through the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: #expandsize}